Rural Housing Service, USDA.

-This Notice outlines the process for providing voucher assistance to eligible tenants when a property owner either prepays a Section 515 loan or USDA action results in a foreclosure after September 30, 2005.
+This Notice outlines the process for providing voucher assistance to the eligible impacted families when an owner prepays a Section 515 loan or USDA action results in a foreclosure after September 30, 2005.

-This section sets forth the design features of the RDVP, including the eligibility of tenants, the inspection of the housing units, and the calculation of the subsidy amount.
+This section sets forth the design features of the Rural Development Voucher Program, including the eligibility of families, the inspection of the housing units, and the calculation of the subsidy amount.

 There are some general limitations on the use of a voucher:

-- The rental unit must pass a RD health and safety inspection, and the owner must be willing to accept a Rural Development Voucher.
+- The rental unit must pass a Rural Development health and safety inspection, and the owner must be willing to accept a Rural Development Voucher.

-- Rural Development Vouchers cannot be used for units in subsidized Start Printed Page 12427housing, like Section 8 and public housing, where two housing subsidies would result.
-The Rural Development Voucher may be used for rental units in other properties financed by RD, but it cannot be used in combination with the RD RA program.
+- Also, Rural Development Vouchers cannot be used for units in subsidized housing like Section 8 and public housing where two housing subsidies would result.
+The Rural Development Voucher may be used for rental units in other properties financed by Rural Development, but it will not be used in combination with the Rural Development Rental Assistance program.

 - The Rural Development Voucher may not be used to purchase a home.

 a.
-Tenant Eligibility.
-In order to be eligible for the Rural Development Voucher under this Notice, the tenant must meet the following conditions:
+Family Eligibility.
+In order to be eligible for the Rural Development Voucher under this Notice, a family must:

-1. Be residing in the Section 515 project on the date of the prepayment of the Section 515 loan or foreclosure by RD;
+1. Be residing in the Section 515 project on the date of the prepayment of the Section 515 loan or upon foreclosure by Rural Development;

 i.
-For citizens, a written declaration of U.S. citizenship signed under the penalty of perjury.
-RD may request verification of the declaration by requiring presentation of a U.S. passport, Social Security card, or other appropriate documentation, as determined by RD;
+For citizens, a written declaration of U.S. citizenship under the penalty of perjury.
+Rural Development may request verification of the declaration by requiring presentation of a U.S. passport, Social Security card, or other appropriate documentation;

 ii.
 For non-citizens who are 62 years of age or older, the evidence consists of: